 We offer flexible, engaging options for our French majors and minors, including:

-- Partnerships with local & regional businesses to offer service learning and local internship opportunities
+- Partnerships with local & regional businesses to offer service learning and local internship opportunities.

-- Teacher training and certification programs: in cooperation with the School of Education, students in our program can also become certified to teach foreign languages in our BA+Education program, and at the Master's Level educators can continue to develop their knowledge in our MALT.
+- Teacher training and certification programs: in cooperation with the School of Education, students in our program can also become certified to teach foreign languages in our BA+Education program (BALT), and at the Master's Level educators can continue to develop their knowledge in our MALT.
 For more, contact Dr. Dawn Heston at firstname.lastname@example.org.